serrif/website/main/home.md

   Use the right side of the grid to explain the tagline a bit more.
 What are your goals?
 How do you do your work?
 Write in the present tense, and stay brief here.
 People who are interested can find details on internal pages.

-graphics:
+#graphics:
-  - image:
+  #- image:
-      src: /assets/uswds/img/circle-124.png
+      #src: /assets/uswds/img/circle-124.png
-      alt: ''
+      #alt: ''
-    title: Graphic headings can vary.
+    #title: Graphic headings can vary.
-    description: Graphic headings can be used a few [different ways](javascript:void(0);), depending on what your landing page is for.
+    #description: Graphic headings can be used a few [different ways](javascript:void(0);), depending on what your landing page is for.
 Highlight your values, specific program areas, or results.
-  - image:
+  #- image:
-      src: /assets/uswds/img/circle-124.png
+      #src: /assets/uswds/img/circle-124.png
-      alt: ''
+      #alt: ''
-    title: Stick to 6 or fewer words.
+    #title: Stick to 6 or fewer words.
-    description: Keep body text to about 30.
+    #description: Keep body text to about 30.
 They can be shorter, but try to be somewhat balanced across all four.
 It creates a clean appearance with good spacing.
-  - image:
+  #- image:
-      src: /assets/uswds/img/circle-124.png
+      #src: /assets/uswds/img/circle-124.png
-      alt: ''
+      #alt: ''
-    title: Never highlight anything without a goal.
+    #title: Never highlight anything without a goal.
-    description: For anything you want to highlight here, understand what your users know now, and what activity or impression you want from them after they see it.
+    #description: For anything you want to highlight here, understand what your users know now, and what activity or impression you want from them after they see it.
-  - image:
+  #- image:
-      src: /assets/uswds/img/circle-124.png
+      #src: /assets/uswds/img/circle-124.png
-      alt: ''
+      #alt: ''
-    title: Could also have 2 or 6.
+    #title: Could also have 2 or 6.
-    description: In addition to your goal, find out your users’ goals.
+    #description: In addition to your goal, find out your users’ goals.
 [What do they want to know](https://18f.gsa.gov/) or do that supports your mission?
 Use these headings to show those.
 ---

 ## Join the community